Partnership Vision

 At Clapton Girls' Academy, students are engaged in a programme of Careers Education, Information, Advice, and Guidance (CEIAG) from Year 7 to Year 13 led by our dedicated Careers Lead.
 In addition to careers information embedded in the curriculum, students are given access to a wide range of initiatives and opportunities, including use of online career investigation software, mentoring programmes, trips, employer talks and enterprise activities.

-CLICK buttons for more information about our partners
+CLICK pictures below for more information about our partners

 New College's Step-Up programme familiarises students with what being an Oxford student is really like and supports them to build a competitive application to top universities, whether that ends up being to the University of Oxford or not.